Robert Byrd: Foreign policy

-1980 Presidential election
+1980 presidential election

-In July 1979, Senators Henry M. Jackson and George McGovern made comments expressing doubt on President Carter being assured as the Democratic nominee in the 1980 Presidential election.
-When asked about their comments by a reporter, Byrd referred to Jackson and McGovern as "two very strong voices and not at all to be considered men who have little background in politics" but stated it was too early to participate in "writing the political obituary of the President at this point."
+In July 1979, Senate members Henry M. Jackson from Washington and George McGovern from South Dakota made comments expressing doubt on President Carter being assured as the Democratic nominee in the 1980 presidential election.
+When asked about their comments by a reporter, Byrd referred to Jackson and McGovern as "two very strong voices and not at all to be considered men who have little background in politics" but stated it was too early to participate in "writing the political obituary of the President at this point".
 Byrd added that the powers of the presidency made it possible that Carter could have a comeback and cited the events in November and December as being telling of his prospects of achieving higher popularity.

-On May 10, 1980, Byrd called for President Carter to debate Senator Ted Kennedy, who he complimented as having done a service for the US by raising key issues in his presidential campaign.
+On May 10, 1980, Byrd called for President Carter to debate Senate member Ted Kennedy, who he complimented as having done a service for the US by raising key issues in his presidential campaign.
 On August 2, Byrd advocated for an open Democratic National Convention where the delegates were not bound to a single candidate.
 The endorsement was seen as a break from President Carter.

 In September, Byrd said that Republican presidential nominee Ronald Reagan had made comments on the Iran–Iraq War that were a disservice to the United States and that he was exercising "reckless political posturing" in foreign policy.